fedor-grigoryev/bi-2023-tcr-tils/README.md

 ![UMAP of expression data after batch correction](figs/umap_after_harmony.png)

-Leiden clustering resulted in 14 separate clusters, that were annotated using combination of general CD4/CD8 markers with common subset specific markers:
+Leiden clustering resulted in **14 separate clusters**, that were annotated using combination of general CD4/CD8 markers with common subset specific markers:

 * *FOXP3* for Tregs;
 * *MKI67* for proliferating cells;